AgoCodeBro/maze-solver/README.md

 # Maze solver

-Maze solver is a personal project that creates and then solves a maze.
+Maze solver is a personal project that creates a maze and then visually solves it using different algorithms.
 It is made in python using Tkinter

 ## Installation